-Based upon the results of the above stress tests as at December, 31, 2023 the Company believes it has sufficient capital and liquidity to meet its contractual obligations upon experiencing such events.
+Based upon the results of the various analyses at December 31, 2024 the Company believes it has sufficient capital and liquidity to meet its contractual obligations and that risks are managed in line with its risk appetite.

-To allow for the potential occurrence of stress events the Company targets a capital buffer in excess of regulatory requirements.
-The Company estimates that it has sufficient capital at year end 2023 to meet these requirements following the occurrence of the various stress scenarios contemplated.
+To protect the Company against the potential occurrence of various stress events the Company targets a minimum internal capital buffer in excess of rating and regulatory requirements.
+The Company's capital was higher than this internal requirement at year end 2024, helping to ensure that the Company remains resilient against a wide range of stress scenarios.